 At its conclusion, the participants in the seminar endorsed a statement entitled "Parliamentary Perspectives on the Arms Trade Treaty ahead of the First Conference of States Parties".
 This outcome document is also available in French and Spanish and is being circulated to all participants by e-mail, in addition to having been published on this website.

-As agreed among participants, the outcome document will also be conveyed from the BGIPU Chair to the Mexican Government to be drawn to the attention of the First Conference of States Parties to the Arms Trade Treaty when it meets in 2015.
+As agreed among participants, the outcome document was also conveyed from the BGIPU Chair to the Mexican Government to be drawn to the attention of the First Conference of States Parties to the Arms Trade Treaty when it meets in August 2015.

 Please find below relevant documents for the Seminar.